A population-based approach to background discrimination in particle physics: The algorithm

+where the PDFs $f_j$ satisfy a set of constraints associated with a histogram regularization procedure as outlined in section \ref{MC}.
+Subpopulation fractions $\alpha_j$ (``mixture weights") are required to sum to unity, i.e. $\sum_{j=1}^K \alpha_j=1$.

-The subpopulation PDFs $f_j$ are defined in terms of regularized histograms of $x$, as described in section \ref{MC}.
-The symbol $\varphi_j$ is used to denote the estimate of the generic subpopulation PDF $f_j$ throughout the text.
+The variable $x$ can correspond to particle pseudorapidity $\eta$, a kinematic variable related to the particle polar angle $\theta$ in the laboratory frame by the expression $\eta=-\mbox{ln}(\mbox{tan}\theta/2)$, or $p_T$ i.e. particle transverse momentum with respect to the beam direction.
+The subpopulation PDFs $f_j$ are defined in terms of regularized histograms of $x$, as described in section \ref{MC}, where the associated constraints imposed on the PDFs are detailed.
+The symbol $\varphi_j$ will be used to denote the estimate of the generic subpopulation PDF $f_j$ throughout the text.

+The choice of (\ref{eq:mix_1}) was driven by our previous studies, where assuming a predefined PDF functional form led to significant bias on the mixture weight estimates.
+That bias ultimately related to assuming that PDFs obtained from high-statistics control samples were also appropriate to describe the corresponding probability distributions in a lower-statistics data set.
+However, fluctuations are sometimes appreciable, and for this reason it is necessary for the model to provide more flexibility if the effect of fluctuations in a data set of interest is to be described.
+While a rigorous treatment may call for the use of nonparametric Bayesian methods \cite{Bayes_np}, which can provide an additional dimension of flexibility to statistical models, it was decided to adopt a simplified intuition-driven approach for this study, in order to avoid introducing additional complications not related to the algorithm itself in this phase of the development.

+The histogram regularization procedure described in section \ref{MC} can be seen as a simplified version of established methods such as Tikhonov regularization \cite{tik}, which can be used to impose smoothness constraints on a likelihood maximization problem.
+From a conceptual point of view, an alternative way of interpreting the model used in this study is as a simplified version of established kernel or wavelet-based techniques, where regularized histograms effectively play the role of a set of basis functions.
+In the absence of any constraints to the PDFs in the mixture, the statistical model (\ref{eq:mix_1}) would not be well defined, so this is an essential ingredient.
+Additional remarks about the existence and uniqueness of the stationary distribution for the Markov Chain associated with the algorithm in the configuration used for this study will be provided in section \ref{MC} after the discussion of the Monte Carlo analysis.

-Given the above mixture of probability distributions and given a set of observations $\{x_i\}_{i=1,...,N}$, the problem of clustering the observations into $k$ groups by probabilistically associating each of them with a distribution of origin has been solved numerically in a Bayesian framework using MCMC techniques, in particular using the Gibbs sampler \cite{marin}.
+Given the mixture of probability distributions (\ref{eq:mix_1}) and a set of observations $\{x_i\}_{i=1,...,N}$, the problem of clustering the latter into $K$ groups by probabilistically associating each of them with a distribution of origin has been solved numerically in a Bayesian framework using MCMC techniques.
+In particular, the Gibbs sampler \cite{geman}, which directly inspired this work, has been used for this purpose in different disciplines.

-The pseudocode of the algorithm is reported below.
+The basic pseudocode of the proposed algorithm is reported below.
 The value of variable $v$ at iteration $t$ is indicated with $v^{(t)}$ throughout.